ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-observe-ballerina-code.md

 A grok filter is used to structure the Ballerina logs and the output is specified to push to Elasticsearch on `elasticsearch:9200`.

-Hence the Elasticsearch container should be linked to the Logstash container.
+Hence, the Elasticsearch container should be linked to the Logstash container.
 Make sure the `logstash.conf` is being stored in the empty directory and not having other unwanted documents within it, because during the startup Logstash merges the configurations and make it as a single file, and this operation will fail if there are unrelated configuration files in it.